zlaski/loudgain/README.md

 ## Installation on Windows 10 (Linux bash)

-Install the Linux bash first (I recommend the Ubuntu version).
+**Yes, we can!** Install the Linux bash first (I recommend the Ubuntu version).
 There are many tutorials available, like these two in [English](https://www.windowscentral.com/how-install-bash-shell-command-line-windows-10) and [German](https://www.netzwelt.de/tutorial/164359-windows-10-so-installiert-aktiviert-linux-subsystem-bash.html).